snotskie/ttrpg/md/index.md

 As you do, begin to think about the story your character takes on in your mind. **Why are they good at this and not at that?** Why is one important to them and not the other?
 What are they trying to improve?
 What do they like getting help from others on?

-When you begin the game, most of your Basic Stats are equal, using a $d4$ for their Basic Stat Checks.
-However, the Basic Stat you ranked as your **highest Stat begins the game one die size larger**.
-Your Lifestyle also increases your starting Basic Stat dice.
+When you begin the game, most of your Stats are equal, using a $d4$ for their Checks.
+However, the Stat you ranked as your **highest Stat begins the game one die size larger**.
+Your Lifestyle also increases your starting Stat Dice.

-All of your Basic Stat dice can be upgraded later in the Session Shop section at the end of this chapter.
+All of your Stat Dice can be upgraded later in the Session Shop section at the end of this chapter.

 ### GM Guide: Creating Other Stats
 <!-- _class: guide -->